Abstracts

 Women in Tech Forum: Lunch and Networking

-As part of the Women in Tech initiative, MathWorks will be hosting a Women in Tech lunch during this year’s MathWorks Automotive Conference, which is intended for female delegates and presenters.
-Join the lunch to hear from leading technical experts and to discuss your experiences.
-Use this opportunity to meet and network with other female industry peers.
+As part of the Women in Tech initiative, MathWorks will be organizing a meeting point within the exhibition area at this year’s MathWorks Automotive Conference.
+Interested delegates can learn about the initiative and DEI (diversity, equity, and inclusion) at MathWorks.
+Use this opportunity to talk to our technical experts, discuss experiences, and network with other industry peers.

 Eva Pelster, MathWorks